Meredith College

 Meredith College is a private women's liberal arts college and coeducational graduate school in Raleigh, North Carolina.
-As of 2021 Meredith enrolls approximately 1,500 women in its undergraduate programs and 300 men and women in its graduate programs.
+As of 2025, Meredith enrolls approximately 1,600 women in its undergraduate programs and 275 men and women in its graduate programs.

 History

-Chartered by the First Baptist Church the Baptist Female University opened in 1891 in a facility in downtown Raleigh.
-In 1904, the name was changed to Baptist University for Women.
-The name "Meredith College" was chosen in 1909 to honor Thomas Meredith who was the founder of the Baptist newspaper The Biblical Recorder.
+Chartered by the First Baptist Church, the college first opened as the "Baptist Female University" in 1891 in a facility in downtown Raleigh.
+In 1904, the school's name was first changed to "Baptist University for Women".
+In 1909, the school adopted its current name, "Meredith College", to honor Thomas Meredith, who was the founder of the Baptist newspaper The Biblical Recorder.

 In 1997, the college moved away from a direct connection with the Baptist State Convention of North Carolina.

 Meredith began construction at the current location on Hillsborough Street near North Carolina State University in 1924, and students began attending classes there in 1926.
-The campus covers 225 acre and is located in close proximity to both Raleigh-Durham International Airport and Research Triangle Park.
+The campus covers 225 acre and is located close to both Raleigh-Durham International Airport and Research Triangle Park.

 In 1980 an angel was chosen as the school sports mascot, but in the summer of 2007 this was changed to the "Avenging Angels".

-In April 2022, the school renamed Joyner Hall, named for white supremacy advocate James Yadkin Joyner, as part of Anti-Racism Initiatives.
+In April 2022, the school renamed Joyner Hall, named for white supremacy advocate James Yadkin Joyner, as part of its anti-racism initiatives.